 - 1. Sprinting-running at your fastest speed the entire length of the run. - a.
 Starts should be low to the ground and runner should explode up. - b.
 Acceleration should increase and strides should become longer until actual running form has occurred. - c.
 Running Form should include the following: - 1.
 Forward body lean - 2.
 Feet pointed straight ahead and run on the balls of your feet - 3.
 Legs moving w/high knee lift in front 6.
 Do not slow down until passed - 4.
 Elbows at 90 degree angle - 5.
-Arms pumping up and down, not in a zigzag manner - the finish line
+Arms moving up and down; avoid moving sideways - 6.
+Do not slow down until passed the finish line